George R. Sedlacek Obituary (1926 - 2021) The Grand Island Independent

-George R. Sedlacek, 94, of Grand Island passed away Wednesday, June 16, 2021, at his home with his wife and daughter by his side.
-Funeral services will be with the Apfel Funeral Home-Grand Island.
-More details will appear later.
+George R. Sedlacek, 94, of Grand Island passed away Wednesday, June 16, 2021, at his home with his beloved wife and daughter by his side.
+Funeral services will be at 2 p.m.
+Thursday at the Third City Christian Church in Grand Island.
+Pastor Scott Jones will officiate.
+Visitation will be from 5 to 7 p.m.
+Wednesday at the Apfel Funeral Home in Grand Island.
+More details of George's life will appear later.

 Gone from our sight, but never from our hearts.
 I will cherish the memory of your dad, the farm, and all adventures as we grew up in your dad's eyes, Kathy.
 I know you and your mom are heart broken right now but know he is with you in your hearts.
 Love and peace.